Makr91/zoneweaver/docs/index.md

 ## Getting started

-ZoneWeaver is the web frontend component of the ZoneWeaver zone management system.
+Zoneweaver is the web frontend component of the Zoneweaver zone management system.
 It provides user authentication, organization management, and a comprehensive web interface for managing Bhyve virtual machines through the Zoneweaver API.

 ### Key Features